Graduate Portfolio Requirements

 These descriptions should be a few concise sentences about the piece and its concept.
 You should also include the dimensions and medium.
 You will submit these descriptions along with your work in SlideRoom.
 Please make sure you proofread for typos!

-Think about the curation of your portfolio (which pieces you will include) and the order that you will upload your works into SlideRoom.
+Think about the curation of your portfolio (which pieces you will include) and the order that you will upload your works into the online application.
 The maximum number of images you can submit is 20, so think about which pieces capture a balance of your technical skills and creativity.
 There should be an organizing principle to your portfolio, which may be by medium, theme or project.
 Think of how you want your images to flow and the viewer to experience them.
-You do not need to include the maximum of 20 images.
 Take out an older piece, or one that is not as strong as the rest or perhaps does not fit with the others in your portfolio.
 Remember, your portfolio should be a reflection of your best, most recent work!

 Showing your work to an admissions representative is a great way to practice talking about your work and getting feedback on what you can do to improve.
 Having multiple portfolio reviews from diffiernt institutions can also help you curate a specific portfolio to each institution you are applying to.
 Schedule a portfolio review with an Otis representative here